salmanwaheed/vagrantbox/README.md

 # Vagrant Secure Machine

-We must be procteded our data while using 3rd party vagrant boxes, ISOs, VDIs.
+We must be protected our data while using 3rd party vagrant boxes, ISOs, VDIs.

 **Install**